 Right now, getting things in perspective, public health is more important.
 We’re being told to stay in and flatten the curve, so let’s do that.
 The more of us who do that, the quicker we can be over this.

-It’s vital to believe, to know that Costa Rica is a world-class destination with a lot to offer.
-It’s the best destination in the world, everyone who knows tourism in Costa Rica knows that.
+It’s vital to believe – to know – that Costa Rica is a world-class destination with a lot to offer.
+It’s the best destination in the world, everyone familiar with tourism in Costa Rica knows that.
 We have an amazing product.

 The thing to remember is that our amazing product will be in major demand once this crisis is over.
 And this crisis WILL be over.
 We don’t know when, but we know it will be.
 We just need to hold it together until it is.

 This one is a no-brainer and applies to all of us.
 We’re a service industry at the end of the day, which means we serve.
 Let’s make it easy to change or cancel your vacation to Costa Rica, without being difficult.
 Let’s understand that no matter how scared we might be, our clients feel the same way.

 There’s a hashtag trending right now: #Don’tCancelPostpone.
 That’s the ideal scenario for all our clients, not to cancel outright, but to put off their trip until better times.
 Maybe they’ll need to put off their trip more than once.
 That’s okay.

 If we’re flexible, if we’re understanding, if we’re serving, then we’re creating a good experience for our clients during difficult times which they’ll remember down the road.
 The goodwill we show now will be priceless later, just wait and see.